 California Governor’s Office of Emergency Services (Cal OES) - Homeland Security and Grants Processing Branch

-Grants to California federally recognized Tribes for programs related to disaster readiness.
-Funding is intended to help tribes prepare for all types of crises and emergencies.
+Grants to California Tribes for programs related to disaster readiness.
+Applicants are advised that required registrations may take several weeks to finalize.
+Funding is intended to help federally recognized tribes prepare for all types of crises and emergencies.
 Grants are available to support a range of activities and projects that effectively contribute to the tribe’s ability to prevent, prepare for, mitigate against, respond to, and recover from emergencies and disasters, whether natural or man-made.

 GrantWatch ID#: 194406